-I have been looking for an easy but cute Christmas Ornament to make with my kids for our Christmas Ornament Challenge and Exchange.
+I have been looking for an easy but cute Christmas Ornament to make with my kids for our Christmas Tree.
+As I mentioned before Christmas items here are really expensive and never go on sale.
 I came up with this Recycled Christmas Ornament: Mr. Snowman!

 This year I decided to do a fun kid Christmas tree for our family instead of my usual grown up theme tree.
 We will be making more snowmen ornaments to add to our fun whimsical Christmas tree.